biopragmatics/oquat/docs/unknowns/source/cmpo.md

 </details>

-## `PATOC` (9)
+## `PATOC`

+There are 9 usages of `PATOC` in `cmpo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PATOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PATOC).

 | curie            |   usages | nodes                                                                                                                                                                                                                                                                                                                |
 |------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|